Pakistan beat New Zealand for second win

 Asif, who twice had medical attention for concussion-like symptoms after top-edging a Tim Southee bouncer into his helmet, made an unbeaten 27 off just 12 balls, including three sixes.

-His 23-ball partnership with Shoaib, who made 26 off 20, saw them home and boosted Pakistan's semi-final hopes with games against Afghanistan, Namibia and Scotland to come.
+His 23-ball partnership with Shoaib, who made 26 off 20, saw them home and boosted Pakistan's semi-final hopes, with games against Afghanistan, Namibia and Scotland to come.

-Black Caps pace bowler Lockie Ferguson has been ruled out of the tournament with a calf tear.
+Black Caps pace bowler Lockie Ferguson has been ruled out of the tournament with a calf team, and been replaced by Adam Milne in the 15-player squad.

-They are now waiting approval for Adam Milne, who was the leading wicket-taker in the men's Hundred this summer, to be able to replace Ferguson in their 15-man squad.

 - South Africa hand West Indies second defeat in Group 1